01 of 07

 Munster, the South-West

-Munster, in Irish Cúige Mumhan or Chúige Mumhan, is mainly defined as the South-West of Ireland.
-It was home to (and thus “the Fifth”) of the followers of Mumha.
-Who was either a warrior queen, or a goddess, or maybe both.
+Ireland's province of Munster, in Irish Cúige Mumhan or Chúige Mumhan, is mainly defined as the South-West of Ireland.
+It was home to (and thus “the Fifth”) of the followers of Mumha - who was either a warrior queen, or a goddess, or maybe both.
 As Munster originally consisted of three major kingdoms (Thomond, Desmond, and Ormond) it still has three crowns in its flag.

-Encompassing the counties of Clare, Cork, Kerry, Limerick, Tipperary (the only landlocked county), and Waterford, Munster is often considered one of Ireland's most desirable beauty spots, it certainly tops the tourist trade (if you disregard Dublin).
-Inhabited by a population of 1,246,088 (according to the census of 2011), a population growth of around 23% over the last twenty years is mainly due to influx into the urban centers (Cork, Limerick, and Waterford) and the Shannon Area (known as the home of many a multinational company).
+Encompassing the counties of Clare, Cork, Kerry, Limerick, Tipperary (the only landlocked county), and Waterford, Munster is often considered one of Ireland's most desirable and beautiful spots.
+Because of this, it is the Irish province most popular with tourists (if you disregard Dublin).
+Inhabited by a population of 1,280,020 (according to the census of 2016), a population growth of around 23% over the last twenty years is mainly due to influx into the urban centers (Cork, Limerick, and Waterford) and the Shannon Area (known as the home of many a multinational company).

 The geographical borders of Munster are (roughly) the Atlantic Ocean, the Suir and the Shannon and the Burren.Continue to 5 of 7 below.